Colin Woodell

 On the stage, Woodell has appeared Off-Broadway in Second Stage Theater's 2019 production of Dying City by Christopher Shinn.
 In 2017, Woodell played the role of Edmund Tyrone in The Geffen Playhouse's production of Long Day's Journey Into Night in Los Angeles.

 Education

 Woodell attended St. Ignatius College Preparatory in San Francisco, and began his training and first professional theater performances at The American Conservatory Theater as a member of the Young Conservatory.
 He then moved to Los Angeles, where he studied at the School of Dramatic Arts at the University of Southern California, and obtained a Bachelor of Fine Arts in Theater.

+Personal life

+In February 2018, he started dating former The Originals co-star Danielle Campbell, and they became engaged in August 2023 after five years of dating.
+They married in September 2025.

+His sister, Keelin Woodell is also an actress.